antnks/eso-export/README.md

 # Usage

+You may need to install Pyhton dependencies:

+* bs4
+* requests

 Open the script and update it with your email, password and the property ID (objektas).
 The property ID can be found on the web export page: view html source and search for `option value="`

 # Adjust